 One guy in the marina turned on the engine of his little speedboat, but it was firmly tied to the shore and nowhere near ready to leave.
 We still need to keep an eye on what’s going on behind us.
 We approach the first pedestrian/cyclists bridge and quickly decide to go under the middle section.
 The current is quite strong and we need to make decisions rather quickly.

 Soon after, we need to choose an arch of the Steinerne Brücke (stone bridge) to pass under.
 There are five to choose from.
 Generally speaking, we want to stick to the right shore as much as possible, and not switch too much to save energy and to give off a clear signal to other boats where we’re going.
 The one on the far right is only for upcoming travel, the one to the left of that one bidirectional, and the other three are not to be used by motorboats.
 The one on the far left kind of leads directly into a tight space that might be hard to navigate.

 We choose the middle one and don’t regret it; there’s a swift and twirly current right after the bridge’s sharp-shaped starlings that carry the piers.
 The coast is completely clear.
-We choose to directly return to the right-hand shore to pass under the next foot and bus bridge.
+After a short deliberation, we choose to directly return to the right-hand shore to pass under the next foot and bus bridge.
 We stick to the right side until the bitter end.